 Individuals may be trafficked into, out of, or within the UK.
 They may be trafficked for a number of reasons, including sexual exploitation, forced labour, domestic servitude and organ harvesting.

-Cambridge University Hospitals NHS Foundation Trust (CUH) is committed to upholding the provisions of the Modern Slavery Act 2015 and to ensuring that there is no modern slavery or human trafficking in any part of our business.
+Cambridge University Hospitals NHS Foundation Trust (CUH) is committed to upholding the provisions of the Modern Slavery Act 2015 and ensuring that there is no modern slavery or human trafficking in any part of our business.

 We expect our staff and our suppliers to comply with this legislation.